Why Do Fools Fall in Love (film)

 Why Do Fools Fall in Love is a 1998 American biographical drama film directed by Gregory Nava.
 Released by Warner Bros., it is based on the true story of Frankie Lymon, the lead singer of the pioneering rock and roll group The Teenagers for one year.
-Moreover, the film highlights the three women in his life, each of whom claim to have married Lymon and lay claim to his estate.
+Moreover, the film highlights the three women in his life, each of whom claims to have married Lymon and lay claim to his estate.

 Written by Tina Andrews, Why Do Fools Fall in Love stars Halle Berry, Vivica A. Fox, Lela Rochon, and Larenz Tate, who portrays Lymon.
 Little Richard also appears in the film as himself.

 "I Want You Back", one of the singles from the soundtrack, by Melanie Brown featuring Missy Elliott, peaked at number one on the UK Singles Chart.

 Plot

-Lymon was age 13 when the teenage group Frankie Lymon & the Teenagers erupted from radios and jukeboxes with their 1956 hit "Why Do Fools Fall in Love?" and appeared in the movie Rock, Rock, Rock!
+Lymon was aged 13 when the teenage group Frankie Lymon & the Teenagers erupted from radios and jukeboxes with their 1956 hit "Why Do Fools Fall in Love?" and appeared in the movie Rock, Rock, Rock!
 (1956).

 After Mr. Rock and Roll (1957), Lymon started a solo singing career, but success quickly tapered off.
-Lymon's career was essentially over by the time he was age 18, and he died of a heroin overdose seven years later.
+Lymon's career was essentially over by the time he was aged 18, and he died of a heroin overdose seven years later.

-Jumping between the 1950s-1960s and the 1980s, the film traces the rise and fall of Lymon (Larenz Tate) in a series of flashbacks as courtroom claims on Lymon's royalties are outlined by three women: Zola Taylor (Halle Berry) of the R&B vocal group The Platters; Elizabeth Waters (Vivica A. Fox), a petty thief from Philadelphia; and Emira Eagle (Lela Rochon), a schoolteacher from Augusta, GA.
+Jumping between the 1950s–1960s and the 1980s, the film traces the rise and fall of Lymon (Larenz Tate) in a series of flashbacks, as courtroom claims on Lymon's royalties are outlined by three women: Zola Taylor (Halle Berry) of the R&B vocal group The Platters; Elizabeth Waters (Vivica A. Fox), a petty thief from Philadelphia; and Emira Eagle (Lela Rochon), a schoolteacher from Augusta, GA.
 The end credits show archival footage of the real Frankie Lymon performing his 1958 solo single "Goody Goody".

 Little Richard also makes a courtroom appearance, and Miguel A. Nunez Jr. portrays Little Richard in scenes set in the 1950s.

-The film ends with Emira winning Frankie's estate.
+The film ends with Emira winning Lymon's estate.